flushyr/XGBoost-Decision-Tree-Neural-Network-Comparison/README.md

 All models in the comparative analysis were trained on the same dataset, ensuring a fair evaluation of their performance.
 To mitigate overfitting risks, five-fold cross-validation was employed for all models.
 Hyperparameter tuning was conducted using Grid Search for XGBoost and Decision Trees due to their limited hyperparameters, while a random search was employed for the Neural Network's extensive parameter space.
 To address variability in optimal hyperparameters, training, tuning, and evaluation were repeated ten times, with the final hyperparameter chosen by majority vote.

-#### XGBoost Model
-The XGBoost model was optimized by tuning essential hyperparameters like learning rate, maximum delta step, subsample ratio, and number of parallel trees, which significantly improved its performance and mitigated overfitting risks for binary classification tasks.

-#### Decision Tree Model
-The Decision Tree model's performance was enhanced by adjusting critical parameters such as split criterion, maximum tree depth, and minimum sample requirements, leading to improved accuracy, reduced overfitting, and better generalization capabilities.

-#### Neural Network Model
-The Neural Network model's effectiveness was boosted through tuning hidden layer sizes, activation function, optimiser, learning rate schedule, and early stopping settings, resulting in improved capacity to capture complex patterns, generalize effectively, and adapt to unseen data.

 ## Comparison and Discussion
 I compared the performance of XGBoost, Decision Tree, and Neural Network models using accuracy, precision, recall, F1 score, and area under the ROC curve (AUC).
 XGBoost generally outperforms the other models across these metrics, with statistically significant differences in most cases, although it performs similarly to the Neural Network in terms of recall.
 All in all, while XGBoost was better than Neural Networks overall, the similar scores suggests that model performance may be limited by the dataset's predictive power and the similarity of characteristics between the two fly species.
 Below is a graph and table comparing the three models with statistically insignificant p-values marked by a star: